310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 {% endbubble %}

 {% bubble Midori v2 %}
-Please don’t pat my head… You’re as touchy-feely as <em>that</em>, aren’t you…?
+Please don’t pat my head… You’re as insanely touchy-feely as <em>that</em>, aren’t you…?

 You’re both so similar, it’s almost like your brothers…
 {% endbubble %}